 This information describes your Codman® implanted liver infusion pump, including how it is placed, how it works, and how it is refilled.

-Your chemotherapy will be given to you through a pump that is implanted in your liver.
+You will get your medication through a pump that is implanted in your liver.
+This is to make sure that the medication flows directly to your liver.
 The pump is a small, disc-shaped device that is made of titanium metal.
 It is about 2 or 3 inches in diameter, about 1 inch thick, and weighs about 4 ounces.
-Using the pump will ensure that the medication flows directly to your liver.

 How Medication Is Given Through Your Pump